Up to 30% OFF SITEWIDE + Earn 2x Points*. No Code Needed!

 Every time you get a new pair of glasses (whether the prescription is unchanged or not), eye strain tops the list of common issues people face as they get used to their new eyewear.

-So, it’s normal — and even expected — for your eyes to feel tired in the first few days of wearing your new specs.
-The intensity of the eye strain depends on your updated prescription.
 For example, if you’ve previously worn single vision lenses and recently switched to bifocals, or if there’s a big jump in the prescription power, your eye muscles are probably working double-time to adjust to the new glasses.

-Take note that you may also encounter related symptoms like blurred vision and teary eyes that usually go with the terrain of eye fatigue.
+Take note that you may also encounter other symptoms like blurred vision and teary eyes that usually go with the terrain of eye fatigue.
 If there’s any cause for concern, immediately visit your eye doctor.

 2. Distortion